Ryan-7/Prototypal-Inhertiance/README.md

 // The 'new' keyword serves several important functions:
 // 1) It will create an empty Object
 // 2) 'this' will now point to the empty object
-// 3) The object will automitically be returned
+// 3) The object will automatically be returned

 function Person(firstname, lastname) {
   console.log(this); // Empty object created by 'new,' this' points to here and object is returned